A loan against insurance policy allows you to use your life insurance policy as collateral to help fund your needs without Read More...

-A loan against insurance policy is when you use your life insurance policy as a security or “collateral” to get a loan.
-Since you are putting your policy up as a form of guarantee, the loan is considered “secured.”
+A loan on life insurance policy is when you use your life insurance policy as security or collateral to get a loan.
+Since you are putting your policy up as a form of guarantee, the loan is considered secured.
 This means lenders are generally more comfortable offering loans with lower interest rates and a faster approval process, as they have a policy to rely on if you cannot repay the loan.

 To ensure a smooth loan application process, it is crucial for you to have a clear understanding of the documents required to get a loan against your life insurance policy.